 Do you have a good system for documenting a year’s learning?
 I have struggled with this in years past, but I think I may finally have stumbled on a method that works for me.
-This year, I made each of my children an End-of-Year Folder.
+This year, I made each of my children their own End-of-Year Homeschool Folders.
 They were very simple to put together, and the kids love flipping through them (who doesn’t enjoy looking at one’s accomplishments and relishing in work done well?).

 I am convinced that we homeschooling mothers have no idea how much we get done unless we find a good way to document it.
 I, for one, can’t believe how much we accomplished- especially since this was a baby year for us!
 I don’t think I would have realized quite how productive we were if I didn’t document it.

 This method is not perfect, but it works for me.
 It’s a good combination of practical, pretty, and simple.
 I’m not really up to making elaborate scrapbooks or notebooks- I just don’t have the time, energy, or desire for it.
 But putting together a simple folder like these?
 That I can do.
 And I think I may just make an annual habit of it.

 The first step was to make the cover pages:

 I purchased inexpensive report covers and used their interview photos (printed on glossy photo paper) as their first page.
 Then I put in: